cfpb/capital-framework/src/cf-tables/usage.md

-# CF-Tables

-CF-Tables formats tables, and provides an easy way to make tables sortable.
+The cf-tables component formats tables, and provides an easy way to make tables sortable.

 ## Vars

 Theme variables for setting the color and sizes throughout the project.
-Overwrite them in your own project by duplicating the variable @key: value.
+Overwrite them in your own project by duplicating the variable `@key:` value.

 Ex. to set your table cell's background color, add `@table-cell-bg: #fefefe;` to your project.